data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if the standard deviation was computed over the entire array, a zero-dimensional array containing the standard deviation; otherwise, a non-zero dimensional array containing the standard deviations.
+    -   if the standard deviation was computed over the entire array, a zero-dimensional array containing the standard deviation; otherwise, a non-zero-dimensional array containing the standard deviations.

 ### <a name="sum" href="#sum">#</a> sum(x, /, *, axis=None, keepdims=False, out=None)